-It almost takes a village to have a healthy baby.
-As the mom-to-be, you're the leader, and you need to know who and how to select the right people to help you care for yourself and your baby before, during, and after delivery.
+It can seem like it takes a village to have a healthy baby.
+As the mom-to-be, you're the leader.
+Here’s how to choose the people you’ll need to care for you and your baby before, during, and after delivery.

 Your Choices for Prenatal Care and Delivery